agiammarino96/DPOC-Project/README.md

 Run main.m for checking the solution obtained.

 # RL extension
-I have extended the programming exercise by solving the same stochastic shortest path problem by using RL approaches:
+I have extended the programming exercise by solving the same stochastic shortest path problem using Reinforcement Learning (RL) algorithms:

 1. SARSA w and w/o initialization from expert
 2. Q-Learning w and w/o initialization from expert